 From eating bananas, to consuming garlic and taking Vitamin B supplements, there are lots of home remedies to ward off mosquitos.
 But do any of them actually work?
 Unfortunately, none of these are proven.

-The best way to protect yourself against mosquitos is to use a repellent that contains diethyltoluamide (DEET) or picaridin which are safe to use on the skin.
+The best way to protect yourself against mosquitos is to use a repellent that contains diethyltoluamide (DEET) or picaridin which is safe and effective when using according to the instructions on the label.
+Skin irritation can occur if applied too frequently.
 You’ll need to apply it to all skin that is exposed; a small dab here and there won’t protect you.
 Mosquitos will simply fly around that protected area and find unprotected skin to have a little snack.

 There are a few other things you can do to help prevent mosquito bites:

-- Wear long, loose clothing: Wear light, long sleeved shirts and pants when outdoors.
+- Wear long, loose clothing: Wear light-coloured, long sleeved shirts and pants when outdoors.

 - Avoid being outdoors at dawn and dusk: Mosquitos are most active in the early mornings and evenings, so if you do need to be outdoors, be sure to cover up.

 - Remove any pools of still water from around your home: Whether it’s an old pot that’s been filled with water from the rain or a bird bath, still water provides the perfect conditions for mosquitoes to breed in.